kevinbtalbert/kevinbtalbert.github.io/_posts/2023-10-27-pinecone-vector-db.md

 This final segment sets up the ability to perform semantic search on the Pinecone vector database.
 Given a user question, the script retrieves the most relevant response from the database and returns the source path, relevancy score, and the actual response.

+Behind the scenes, the function is actually starting by initializing a sentence transformer with the `all-mpnet-base-v2` model and then converting the user's question into an embedding using this transformer.
+This embedding (`xq` in the code) represents the semantic essence of the question.

+*Note that `top_k` is set to 5, indicating 5 documents (embeddings) are retrieved, however I am only printing 1.
+You can adjust to fit your use case.*

 ```python
 ## Setup function to convert user question into an embedding returning most relevant response (semantic search)
 def get_response_from_pinecone_vectordb(index, question):